jckuri/pneumonia_detector/FDA_Submission.md

 **Indications for Use:**

 If you carefully examine the distribution of ages of the patients of which the model was trained and validated, you will notice that the big majority of patients have an age between 20 and 70 years.
-Patients whose age is outside such age range will probably receive a wrong diagnose from this device; and this device have not received enough training in those cases.
+Patients whose age is outside such age range will probably receive a wrong diagnose from this device.

 <p align='center'><img src='EDA_images/age.png' width='50%'/></p>